MarcoZengg/predicting-stock-direction/README.md

 ## 1. Project Description

-This project goal is to **compare the effectiveness of linear and non-linear supervised learning models in predicting short-term ETF return direction.**.
+This project goal is to **compare the effectiveness of linear and non-linear supervised learning models in predicting short-term ETF return direction** for major U.S. equity ETFs (QQQ, SPY, and IWM).
+Predicting exact stock or ETF prices is highly noisy and unreliable in practice.
+In contrast, short-term directional prediction provides a more robust and more measurable objective.

 Given a stock’s historical daily data up to trading day *t* (open, high, low, close, volume), the task is to predict the **binary direction of the next-day return**:

+$$
+y_{t+1} =
+\begin{cases}
-- **y_{t+1} = 1** if return from day *t* to *t+1* is positive
+1, & \text{if the return from day } t \text{ to } t+1 \text{ is positive} \\
-- **y_{t+1} = 0** otherwise
+0, & \text{otherwise}
+\end{cases}
+$$

-This is formulated as a binary classification problem, which is more robust than price regression and aligns with supervised learning.
+This problem is formulated as a binary classification task, which is more robust and interpretable than direct price regression and aligns well with supervised learning techniques.

-**Motivation:** Predicting exact prices is extremely noisy; directional prediction is a simpler, measurable goal.
-The project uses supervised learning on tabular data, allows comparison of linear vs. non-linear models, and emphasizes evaluation and methodology over financial claims.
-The goal is to evaluate whether historical price features provide predictive signal, not to beat the market.

 ---